Best Compass for Hiking: 2023 Update

 The bezel is easy to grip and reads in 2-degree increments.
 As you would expect the baseplate has a magnifying glass and has a straight edge ruler with scale markings.

-While we feel this is the most accurate model on our list, in our opinion, it isn’t as durable as the Ranger 2.0.
+While we feel this is the most accurate compass on our list, in our opinion, it isn’t as durable as the Ranger 2.0.
 Some users have reported cracked covers, and the markings on the bezel wearing off with frequent use.

 • PROs